FowlerLab/starcall-workflow/readme.md

 Many of these are additional processing steps in the pipeline that can be run by requesting the specific file with snakemake.
 This combined with the ability to change parameters in file paths mean that finding the right values for different parameters is quite simple.
-For example, if you want to try a couple different possible values for the diameter given to cellpose, you could request the followin files as so:
+For example, if you want to try a couple different possible values for the diameter given to cellpose, you could request the following files as so:

 	snakemake output/qc/well1_section1000/cells_overlay_diameter{25,50,75,100}.png